 The Vineyard Rose at South Coast Winery

-• Select grilled prime sirloin steak with garlic and parmesan pommes frites.
+- Select a grilled prime sirloin steak with garlic and parmesan pommes frites.
 Marry that with the winery’s Wild Horse Peak Cabernet Sauvignon for an amazing taste experience.

-• Go Asian with Jidori chicken breast with pommes puree, heirloom carrots, cipollini onions, and celery.
+- Go Asian-inspired with Jidori chicken breast with pommes puree, heirloom carrots, cipollini onions, and celery.
 Match that with South Coast Winery Grenache Blanc.

-• They offer New Zealand lamb, Creole Jambalaya (a mixture of different meats), pasta, Miso salmon and sea bass.
+- They offer New Zealand lamb, Creole Jambalaya, pasta, and Miso salmon.
 Add a fresh salad, and you couldn’t get any healthier.

 Hours:

-This dining-house is situated on a ridge, and offers both Mediterranean and American cuisine along with its stunning views.
-You can of course sit indoors with air-conditioning, or you can sit outside in the covered balcony.
-It’s an ideal executive, wedding or banquet venue.
+This dining house is situated on a ridge and offers both Mediterranean and American cuisine along with its stunning views.
+You can sit indoors with air-conditioning or outside on the covered balcony.
+It’s an ideal executive, wedding, or banquet venue.

 You can sample the Spanish octopus, cooked in a bouillon and finished on the grill.
-They serve it with lentils, and pour a little paprika oil and fresh lemon over it.
-Or you could choose Ray’s Famous Black Angus Burger—black angus beef burger with melted pepper jack cheese.
-Pair with 2019 Falkner Meritage or 2017 Falkner Cabernet Sauvignon for the ultimate meal.
+They serve it with lentils, paprika oil, and fresh lemon.
+Or you could choose the Signature Black Angus Burger—premium beef with melted pepper jack cheese.
+Pair with a Falkner Meritage or Cabernet Sauvignon for the ultimate meal.

 The Restaurant at Ponte

 The restaurant at Ponte Winery is where you enjoy al fresco American dining.
-You can select from locally-grown produce, cheeses, wild-caught seafood and meat and game that’s free from hormones.
+You can select from locally grown produce, artisan cheeses, wild-caught seafood, and hormone-free meats.

 Hours: